Zoran Tegeltija

-Zoran Tegeltija (Зоран Тегелтија; born 29 September 1961) is a Bosnian Serb politician serving as Minister of Finance and Treasury since January 2023.
-He is also the current Vice-chairman of the Council of Ministers of Bosnia and Herzegovina, serving alongside Zukan Helez.
-He previously served as Chairman of the Council of Ministers of Bosnia and Herzegovina from 2019 to 2023.
+Zoran Tegeltija (Зоран Тегелтија; born 29 September 1961) is a Bosnian Serb politician serving as director of the Indirect Taxation Authority of Bosnia and Herzegovina (ITA) since June 2023.
+He previously served as Minister of Finance and Treasury from January to June 2023.
+He also served as Chairman of the Council of Ministers of Bosnia and Herzegovina from 2019 to 2023.

 Tegeltija graduated from the School of Economics and Business at the University of Sarajevo in 1986, and later worked in customs services.
 A member of the Alliance of Independent Social Democrats, he was elected to the National Assembly of Republika Srpska in 2000.
 In 2004, Tegeltija was elected mayor of Mrkonjić Grad and re-elected in 2008.
 In 2010, Aleksandar Džombić appointed him Minister of Finance of Republika Srpska.
 He served as Minister of Finance until the entity government of Radovan Višković was formed in 2018.

 In 2019, Tegeltija was appointed Chairman of the Council of Ministers, following the 2018 general election.
 Following the 2022 general election, he was succeeded as Chairman of the Council of Ministers by Borjana Krišto, but stayed in the cabinet as Minister of Finance and Treasury.
+Tegeltija resigned as minister in June 2023, following his appointment as director of the ITA.

 Early life and education

 Tegeltija is a Serb and has attended schools in his native Mrkonjić Grad and then moved to Sarajevo, where in 1986, he graduated from the School of Economics and Business at the University of Sarajevo.

 He worked at the Bosanski Brod oil refinery, the Tax Administration and the Customs Administration of Republika Srpska as an adviser to the director.
-In addition, he was a lecturer at the RS Customs Administration training centre, and member of the Commission for the implementation of the Bosnian customs policy.
+In addition, he was a lecturer at the RS Customs Administration training centre, and member of the commission for the implementation of the Bosnian customs policy.

 Early political career

 Tegeltija has been a member of the Alliance of Independent Social Democrats (SNSD) since 1998.
 He was first elected in 2000 in the town council of Mrkonjić Grad as well as a member of the National Assembly of Republika Srpska and later served as chairman of the State Commission for the Bosnia and Herzegovina borders.

-He was elected mayor of Mrkonjić Grad in 2004 and re-elected as mayor in 2008, serving until 29 December 2010.
-At the 2006 Bosnian general election, Tegeltija was the head of the party's election headquarters.
+Tegeltija was elected mayor of Mrkonjić Grad in 2004 and re-elected as mayor in 2008, serving until 29 December 2010.
+In the 2006 Bosnian general election, he was the head of the party's election headquarters.
 Albeit a close ally of Milorad Dodik, Tegeltija has never engaged in nationalistic rhetoric, nor been embroiled in major scandals.

 In 2006, he completed his postgraduate studies and in 2008 gained the title of Doctor of Economic Sciences from Alpha BK University in Belgrade.
-Since 2009, he worked as senior assistance and then assistant professor at the Faculty of Engineering and Business Management, University of Banja Luka, teaching public finance and monetary economics.
+Since 2009, he worked as a senior assistant and then assistant professor at the Faculty of Engineering and Business Management, University of Banja Luka, teaching public finance and monetary economics.